hk221/Automated_Balancing_Rover/MazeServer/README.md

+Note: Run "npm install" on the server in order to install the required node.js module dependencies defined in the package json files.

     Maze drawing approach:

     Discretize the Maze: Divide the maze into a grid of cells.
 The size of the cells will depend on the smallest gap size in the maze and the precision of the rover's sensors.
 Each cell represents a small area of the maze.